GDRead3/GDRead3/README.md

 ## Current Projects 🔥

-🎮 **Word Game App** - A mobile vocabulary game built with TypeScript, currently featuring a "hangman" style mode with more modes and features on the roadmap.
+🎮 **WordUp** - A mobile vocabulary game built with TypeScript, currently featuring a "hangman" style mode with more modes and features on the roadmap. it is designed for both IOS and Android

-💰 **Personal Finance Tracker** - A Python application to help with budgeting and spending analysis. file importing, creating and analyzing are planned in the future
+💰 **Personal Finance Tracker** - A Python application to help with budgeting and spending analysis. file importing, creating and analyzing are planned for the future

 🏋️‍♂️ **Boot.dev Journey** - Working through the Boot.dev curriculum to strengthen my backend development skills and build production-ready applications with Go, Python, Java, Kubernetes and SQL.